an-minyoung/an-minyoung.github.io/_pages/research.md

 {% endfor %}

 ## How does gender shape career trajectories?
+* An, Minyoung, and Erin Leahey.
+“Pervasive Gender Divides in the Medical Profession: Professional Purity and Research Career.”
+Article manuscript in progress.
+*
+* An, Minyoung.
+“The Impact of Home Country Gender on Women Pursuing Ph.D. in the US.”
+Article manuscript in progress.

 {% for project in site.projects %}
 {% if project.category == "gender-career" %}